Palm Oil Sustainable Sourcing Commitment

 While Church & Dwight Co., Inc. does not directly buy or use palm oil or palm kernel oil in our products, we strive to responsibly source palm oil derivatives in a manner which does not contribute to deforestation of high conservation value and high carbon stock forest and peatlands or exploitation of people and local communities.
 We do this because we recognize the palm oil industry has a significant impact on biodiversity, climate change, people and communities.

 Some of our products, including animal feed, liquid laundry detergents, gummy vitamins, oral care and feminine care products, include palm oil derivatives such as glycerin, palm fatty acid distillate (PFAD) and palm kernel fatty acid (PKFA), among others.
-In 2016, Church & Dwight purchased virtually all of our approximately 55,000 tons of palm oil derived materials from one supplier, who is a member of the Roundtable on Sustainable Palm Oil (RSPO).
+In 2017, Church & Dwight sourced virtually all of our approximately 55,000 tons of palm oil derived materials from one supplier, who is a member of the Roundtable on Sustainable Palm Oil (RSPO).
 For more information on our primary supplier's sustainability program and "No Deforestation, No Peat, No Exploitation Policy" click here.

 Church & Dwight's palm oil derivative ingredient volume represents less than 0.1 percent of palm oil produced globally each year.
 Given that our palm oil use, and likewise influence, is relatively small on a global scale, we believe our greatest opportunity to impact the supply chain is in partnership with suppliers who are committed to responsibly source palm oil derivatives.
 We are working with our suppliers towards the goal of ensuring that the ingredients used in our products are from responsible sources.
+In 2018 we joined the RSPO and have a goal of sourcing 100% certified sustainable palm oil-based ingredients by year-end 2018 through the Mass balance and RSPO Credit supply chains.

-As of December 31, 2016, an estimated 96% of our palm oil derivative volume received from our primary supplier was independently verified as traceable back to the mills according to our primary supplier's supply chain mapping.
+As of December 31, 2017, an estimated 96% of our palm oil derivative volume sourced from our primary supplier was independently verified as traceable back to the mills according to our primary supplier's supply chain mapping.
 That supplier has also represented to us that all such palm oil derivatives have been produced in conformance with its "No Deforestation, No Peat, No Exploitation Policy".
 Based on our primary supplier's representations, we expect to trace all of that supplier's palm oil derivative volume purchased by us to the mills by 2020.
 In addition, we have expanded our Palm Oil Sustainable Sourcing Commitment to more thoroughly address issues relating to deforestation, peatland protection and exploitation of workers in palm oil production.
 Our new and more comprehensive commitment expands the scope of our sourcing of palm oil derivatives from suppliers that demonstrate compliance with the following specific sourcing practices:

 - Do not contribute to deforestation by conserving and protecting primary and secondary forests, High Carbon Stock1 and High Conservation Value2 forests across all of their landholdings;